KBNLresearch/nl-menu-resources/doc/crawl-website-to-WARC.md

 ## Wget: use --input-file switch

-Wget's `--input-file` switch take a list of URLs which are sequentially crawled.
+Wget's `--input-file` switch takes a list of URLs which are sequentially crawled.
 In theory this would allow one to force the inclusion of all files in the crawl.
 The first step here is to create a directory listing of the source directory of the website, and then transform each file entry into a corresponding URL.
 I did this using the command below:

     find /var/www/www.nl-menu.nl -type f \
         | sed -e 's/\/var\/www\//http:\/\//g' > urls.txt